unrealircd/unrealircd/README.md

 We are also particularly proud on our extensive online documentation.

 ## Versions
 * UnrealIRCd 6 is the *stable* series since December 2021.
-All new features go in there.
-* UnrealIRCd 5 is the *oldstable* series.
-It is End Of Life.
-Only security bugs will be fixed until June 30, 2023, after which all support will stop.
+It is the only supported version.
 * For full details of release scheduling and EOL dates, see [UnrealIRCd releases](https://www.unrealircd.org/docs/UnrealIRCd_releases) on the wiki